-- PG&E A-1313.
-Metered daily electric generation, biogas consumption, and natural gas consumption data were obtained from the SGIP participant for this microturbine system.
-These data indicate that natural gas usage during the current reporting period was five percent of the total annual fuel input. - PG&E A-1490.
-This fuel cell project came on-line in April 2008.
-Metered electric generation, biogas consumption, and natural gas consumption data were obtained from the SGIP participant.
-These data indicate that natural gas usage during the current reporting period was 15 percent of the total annual fuel input. - SCE PY03-017.
-This IC engine system was designed to use natural gas for back-up and piloting purposes.
-The SGIP participant provided metered electric generation, biogas consumption, and natural gas consumption data for previous reporting periods.
-However, in Q2 2008 the participant's SGIP contract reached the end of its term and data will no longer be available from this participant.
-During the period when data were provided and the system was under contract the actual contribution of nonrenewable fuel never exceeded 25 percent on an annual fuel input basis. - SCE PY06-062.
-This fuel cell system is located at a wastewater treatment facility and utilizes renewable fuel produced by a digester system.
-A fuel blending system controls the mix of renewable and non-renewable fuel.
-No metered data are yet available to assess the actual fuel mix during this reporting period. - SCE PY04-158 and SCE PY04-159.
+from November 15, 2007 to June 30, 2009, was at most 16 percent.
+The system was in compliance with the SGIP's renewable fuel use provisions for all reporting periods.
+5

+- SCE PY04-158 and SCE PY04-159.
 These two systems are located at the same wastewater treatment facility and utilize renewable fuel produced by the same digester system.
-These two projects are grouped together here because they share a common fuel blending system.
+The two projects are grouped together here because they share a common fuel blending system.
 The fuel blending system controls the mix of renewable and non-renewable fuel.
-No metered data are yet available to assess the actual fuel mix during this reporting period.
-In SCE's September 2006 installation verification inspection reports, the participant identified that the systems were using 80 percent digester gas and 20 percent natural gas.
-Itron will install natural gas metering at this project to verify that the non-renewable consumption remains below the requisite 25 percent of annual fuel use on an energy input basis. - SCE PY03-092.
+No metered data were available for this reporting period to assess the actual fuel mix.
+In SCE's September 2006 installation verification inspection reports, the participant reported that the systems were using 80 percent digester gas and 20 percent natural gas.6 - SCE PY03-092.
 This 500 kW fuel cell project uses natural gas for backup fuel supply and piloting purposes.
 The fuel cell system is composed of two molten carbonate fuel cells, each of which is rated for 250 kW of electrical output.
 Renewable fuel used by this system is produced as a by-product of a municipal wastewater treatment process.
 A natural gas metering system has been installed by SCG to monitor natural gas usage.
 Biogas use is not metered.

-Itron received natural gas usage data from SCG and metered electric output data from the applicant for the 12-month period ending December 31, 2008.
+Itron received natural gas usage data from SCG and metered electric output data from the applicant for the 12-month period ending June 30, 2009.
 An assumed electrical conversion efficiency was used to estimate total fuel use during periods of electricity generation.
-During this reporting period there were many hours when instead of being generated electricity was being consumed to maintain a "hot standby" condition.
+During this reporting period there were many hours when, instead of being generated, electricity was being consumed to maintain a "hot standby" condition.
 As noted above, biogas use is not metered.
-For purposes of assessing compliance with the SGIP's renewable fuel use requirements we assume that no biogas is used while the system is in a "hot standby" condition.
-The resulting estimate of non-renewable fuel contribution is 32 percent.
-In conclusion, during this reporting period the non-renewable fuel use was at least 32 percent and the system was not in compliance with the SGIP's renewable fuel use was at least 32 percent and the system was not in compliance with the SGIP's renewable fuel use was at least 32 percent and the system was not in compliance with the SGIP's renewable fuel use was at least 32 percent.
+For the purposes of assessing compliance with the SGIP's renewable fuel use requirements Itron assumed that no biogas was used while the system was in a "hot standby" condition.
+The resulting estimate of non-renewable fuel contribution was at most 12 percent.
+In conclusion, during this reporting period the renewable fuel use was at least 88 percent and the system was in compliance with the SGIP's renewable fuel use provisions.5

-• SCG 2006-036.
+■ SCG 2006-036.
 This fuel cell system is located at a wastewater treatment facility and utilizes renewable fuel produced by a digester system.
 A fuel blending system controls the mix of renewable and non-renewable fuel.
-No metered data are yet available to assess the actual fuel mix during this reporting period.
+No metered data were available to assess the actual fuel mix during this reporting period.

-Fuel use compliance for dual-fuel systems is summarized in Table 4.
-Overall, between 33 (85 percent) and 38 (97 percent) of the RFUR projects comply with the SGIP's 25 percent non-renewable cap.
-Currently there are insufficient data to draw definitive conclusions about five RFUR projects.
-Assessments for projects where metering is possible will be discussed in future reports.6
+Fuel use compliance for the eight dual-fuel systems is presented in Table 4.
+Overall, between 20 (90 percent) and 23 (100 percent) of the RFUR projects remaining under warranty comply with the SGIP's 25 percent non-renewable cap.
+Currently there are insufficient data to draw definitive conclusions about three RFUR projects remaining under warranty.